 Long-term investing doesn’t have to mean locking your cash up for years to come.
 If you’re saving for a rainy day, you need to know you can access your investments when the stormy clouds gather above.
 Even if you’re certain you won’t need to access your cash for a number of years, life has a habit of surprising us.

 Whilst investors can easily access their money within five working days on investment platforms like Moneyfarm, some products, like the Lifetime ISA, aim to lock your cash away to be spent on certain life events.
 If you need to make an urgent withdrawal that’s not buying your first home or for retirement, you’ll be penalised.
+As a result, Moneyfarm does not currently offer a Lifetime ISA in favour of products that give investors far greater flexibility.

 How can I reduce risk?